How to Froth Milk Without a Frother: 5 Home Methods

 | Coconut milk | Moderate | Distinctive flavour; less stable foam |

 Freshness matters: Milk closer to its use-by date froths less effectively as proteins begin breaking down.
 Use the freshest milk possible for best results.
 This is similar to how coffee bean freshness affects brewing quality—fresh ingredients make a noticeable difference.
+Just as you wouldn't brew with stale beans, avoid milk that's been open for more than a few days if you want the best foam structure.

 Troubleshooting Common Problems